rsdoiel/antenna/journalism.md

 ---

-## The 2025 Grammy Awards Celebrate LA Shining Through Adversity
+## The 2025 Grammy Awards celebrate LA shining through adversity

 date: 2025-02-04, from: The Daily Trojan (USC Student Newspaper)

 <p>Sunday night’s ceremony was a triumphant event that celebrated the resilience of L.A. </p>
-<p>The post <a href="https://dailytrojan.com/2025/02/04/the-2025-grammy-awards-celebrate-la-shining-through-adversity/">The 2025 Grammy Awards Celebrate LA Shining Through Adversity</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2025/02/04/the-2025-grammy-awards-celebrate-la-shining-through-adversity/">The 2025 Grammy Awards celebrate LA shining through adversity</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <br>